 Renters insurance is designed to cover the cost of loss or damage to the property you keep in your apartment or rented home.
 In addition, renters insurance can protect you financially if you are sued for property damage or bodily injury to a third party.
-An independent agent in the Trusted Choice® network can help you find renters coverage that fits your budget and lifestyle.
+An independent insurance agent in our network can help you find renters coverage that fits your budget and lifestyle.
 Contact a member agent today to compare Michigan renters insurance quotes from several insurance carriers.

 Do You Need Michigan Renters Insurance?

 If you cannot afford to pay out of pocket for the cost of replacing your electronics, furniture, small appliances, clothing, bedding, jewelry, and other valuables after a fire, tornado, or other disaster, you may be a good candidate for Michigan renters insurance.
 Crime can also cause property destruction without warning.
-According to a state police report, in 2011:
+According to a recent state police report:

 - 59,000 homes were burglarized, statewide